-We may collect and use your personal information for undertaking marketing by email, software app, telephone and post.
+We may collect and use your personal information for undertaking marketing by email, software app, telephone, post and SMS.

 We may send you certain marketing communications (including electronic marketing communications to existing customers) if it is in our legitimate interests to do so for marketing and business development purposes.

 However, we will always obtain your consent to direct marketing communications where we are required to do so by law and if we intend to disclose your personal information to any third party for such marketing.

 On occasion we may also use your personal information for research purposes so that we can improve our services.
 This may include us contacting you to see if you would like to become involved in one of our research projects.
 We also feature case studies on our website and materials to use in our selling processes.
 In both instances we will always obtain your prior consent before using your data in these ways.

 We continually strive to improve the quality and accuracy of the information you have provided, such as your contact details, by checking against external data lists such as the Post Office’s National change of Address database, The National Deceased Register, the Telephone Preference Service (TPS), the Mail Preference Service (MPS), Call Credit.
 This helps us to ensure that our records are fully up-to-date and to avoid mis-directing communications.